 Several of my friends have adopted this tip and they too are pleased to use such a simple homemade garlic spread.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Microwave the margarine until it's soft enough that you can easily stir it with a wooden spoon.
 Pour entire contents of garlic into margarine and mix well then place back in refrigerator.
-Margarine will harden back up and you'll have enough garlic butter easily for a month.

 Keep on hand for assorted recipes or to use for quick flavoring of veggies, meats, plain pasta, or bread.